-Greenbrier State Park supports so many different activities, you'll be glad you can spend a night or two in your RV.
-It's impossible to pack all the fun in one day.
-In this Maryland park, you'll have access to clear, glassy waters, a pristine campground, sandy lakeside shores, and gorgeous scenery.
-It's all tucked into a stretch of the Appalachian Mountains.
-These mountains are what gives this park its unique rock formations.
+Greenbrier State Park supports so many different activities; you'll be glad you can spend a night or two here in your RV.
+There is so much to do and see that it's impossible to pack all the fun into one day.
+In this Maryland park, you'll have access to clear glassy waters, a pristine campground, sandy lakeside shores, and gorgeous scenery.
+It's all tucked into a small stretch of the Appalachian Mountains.
+The Appalachian Mountains are what give this park its unique rock formations.
 A sliver of the Appalachian Trail even passes right through the park.

 RV Rentals in Greenbrier State Park